ETF2L/rules/docs/general-6.md

   - **Making footstep sounds more audible at all times („metal footsteps“)**
   - Oversized healing particles
   - **Switching sound files for rocket or grenade launchers or other weapons (e.g. using the stock Rocket Launcher’s sound with the Original or vice versa) is allowed as long as the modification has no impact on detecting other players or gameplay situations.
 We strongly recommend asking staff before replacing any sound files with custom sounds.**
+  - **Any method that uses an external executable, program, script, and/or attachments to TF2 to replace textures, player and map models, particle effects, etc.**
+  - **Using LOD tweaks to enable greater visibility for stickybombs**

 Modifications marked in bold will be punished with cheating bans if used anywhere in TF2 (see [6.2.](#62-cheats-are-not-allowed)).
 We advise all players to remove any of the modifications above from their game files in order to prevent reports and misunderstandings, even if the intent is to only use them outside of competitive TF2.